 One possible medium- to long-term solution is to get your existing developers to senior level.
 You can speed the process up a lot by making sure to provide them with all the right resources to learn, improve and gain experience.

 Mentoring is underutilized in the software development industry today.
-So, we did an interview with Gergely Orosz, currently an engineering manager at Uber, who has gained a lot of experience with mentoring over his years as a developer/manager.
+So, Karolina Toth did an interview with Gergely Orosz in episode 2 of the Level-up Engineering podcast.
+Gergely was Engineering Manager at Uber at the time of the interview, and gained a lot of experience with mentoring during his years as a developer/manager.

 Let’s see what he has to share!